Kong/docs.konghq.com/src/gateway/reference/configuration.md

 - `ipv6only=on|off` whether an IPv6 socket listening on a wildcard address [::]
   will accept only IPv6 connections or both IPv6 and IPv4 connections.
 - `so_keepalive=on|off|[keepidle]:[keepintvl]:[keepcnt]` configures the
-  “TCP keepalive” behavior for the listening socket.
+  `TCP keepalive` behavior for the listening socket.
 If this parameter is omitted then the operating system’s settings will be in effect for the socket.
-  If it is set to the value “on”, the SO_KEEPALIVE option is turned on for the socket.
+  If it is set to the value `on`, the `SO_KEEPALIVE` option is turned on for the socket.
 If it is set to the value “off”, the SO_KEEPALIVE option is turned off for the socket.
-Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the TCP_KEEPIDLE, TCP_KEEPINTVL, and TCP_KEEPCNT socket options.
+Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the `TCP_KEEPIDLE`, TCP_KEEPINTVL, and TCP_KEEPCNT socket options.

 Examples: